Aashish0330/Analysis-and-Visualization-of-Data/EDA On FIFA Cricket Matches/README.md

+# Analysis on FIFA World Cup Matches

-# This analyzes the data on
+This analyzes the data on

  * Most Number of World Cup Winning Title
  * Number of Goals Per Country
  * Attendance,Number of Teams,Goals and Matches per Cup
  * Matches with Highest Number of Attendance